 In August of 2007 the Rapids Soccer Academy was accepted as a charter member of US Soccer’s Development Academy, a nationwide youth development initiative, organized by the U.S. Soccer Federation, created to enhance the development of the country’s top players through high technical standards and a focus on meaningful competition.

-Formed in accordance with Major League Soccer’s 2007 Homegrown Player Initiative, our goal is to create a program for each player that will allow him to reach his full potential, whatever that may be.
-For the majority of our players college soccer will be the pinnacle of their careers, but a select few will have the ability to play beyond that level.
+Formed in accordance with Major League Soccer’s 2006 Homegrown Player Initiative, our goal is to create a program for each player that will allow him to reach his full potential, whatever that may be.
+For the majority of our players, college soccer will be the pinnacle of their careers, but a select few will have the ability to play beyond that level.

-In February 2013 the Rapids announced that the Development Academy teams will be fully funded by the club starting in the 2013-14 season.
-The Rapids’ program will also expand to include a Development Academy team at the U-14 level in addition to the existing U-16 and U-18 sides, with all administrative, coaching, facilities, equipment, travel and other costs covered by the club.
+In February 2013 the Rapids announced that the Development Academy teams would be fully funded by the club.
+The Rapids’ program includes Development Academy teams at the U-12, U-13, U-14, U-15, U-17 and U-19 levels, with all administrative, coaching, facilities, equipment, travel and other costs covered by the club.